 The Interdisciplinary Core Minor

-This new minor program is a way to explore further one or more of the engaging questions or themes first encountered in the Core classes.
+The Interdisciplinary Minor in the Core Curriculum provides a pathway for students to explore further one or more of the engaging questions or themes first encountered in the Core classes.
 By taking courses in a range of different departments and disciplines, students can give greater depth to their study of the texts, works of art, music, and key ideas of Western and other cultural traditions treated in Core.

 You are eligible to begin the minor after taking one of the four two-course sequences available in Core: CC 101/102 (First-Year Humanities); CC 201/202 (Sophomore Humanities); CC 112/211 (Social Sciences); or CC 111/212 (Natural Sciences).
 Beyond these classes . . .